seven7ty/dsc.py/README.md

 # The comment is optional, if omitted, the library passes an acceptable "None" by default.
 ```

+## Other optional constructor arguments
+- `verbose: bool`
+Indicates whether the library should log events in the console (False by default)
+- `connection_timeout: int`
+The amount of seconds to wait for a response until closing the connection (15 by default)

 ## dsc.py objects

 #### User